Beach 36th Street station: History

 This station was originally opened on June 21, 1895, as part of Long Island Rail Road's Far Rockaway Branch and later as a trolley stop of the Ocean Electric Railway, which was designed to accommodate guests of the former Edgemere Hotel.
-It was relocated 600 feet east of its former location in August 1940 and reopened on April 10, 1942.
-This station along with all others on the Far Rockaway Branch west of Far Rockaway closed on October 3, 1955, after a fire destroyed the Jamaica Bay trestle that linked the branch with the main line.
-New York City Transit brought the line from the LIRR and converted all stations, including this one, for the subway.
-The new stations opened on June 28, 1956.
+It was relocated 600 feet east of its former location in August 1940.
+The elevated station was opened on April 10, 1942.
+The station was purchased by New York City on October 3, 1955, along with the rest of the Rockaway Beach Branch and Far Rockaway Branch west of Far Rockaway, after a fire on the line's crossing over Jamaica Bay in 1950.
+Now operated by the New York City Transit Authority, it reopened as a subway station along the IND Rockaway Line on June 28, 1956.